 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of craniopharyngioma and its treatment.
-This page includes several links outside of this guide to other sections of this website.
 Use the menu to see other pages.

-Every treatment for craniopharyngioma can cause side effects or changes to your child’s body and how he or she feels.
-For many reasons, children don’t experience the same side effects even when given the same treatment.
+Every treatment for craniopharyngioma can cause side effects or changes to your child’s body and how they feel.
+For many reasons, children do not experience the same side effects even when given the same treatment.
 This can make it hard to predict how your child will feel during treatment.

 As your child prepares to start treatment, it is normal to fear treatment-related side effects.
 It may help to know that your child’s health care team will work to prevent and relieve side effects.
-Doctors call this part of treatment “palliative care.”
-It is an important part of your child’s treatment plan, regardless of his or her age or tumor size.
+Doctors call this part of treatment “palliative care” or "supportive care."
+It is an important part of your child’s treatment plan, regardless of their age or tumor size.

 Coping with physical side effects